-- Excavation of soils with toluene concentrations above the C{sat} followed by biosparging for residual mass reduction and MNA. - Excavation of soils with toluene concentrations above the C{sat} concentration followed by MNA.
+- Excavation of soils with toluene concentrations above the C{sat} near MW-4R followed by biosparging for residual mass reduction and MNA. - Excavation of soils with toluene concentrations above the C{sat} concentration near MW-4R followed by AFVR and MNA.

 The C{sat} was selected as an action level for excavation based on the correlation of soil concentrations above this concentration with the highest concentrations of toluene in groundwater.
-Removal of this hot spot soil source to the extent practical will accelerate the achievement of RAOs through the use of the polishing remedial technologies included in these combined remedial alternatives.
+Although one soil sample from MW-12 contained toluene concentrations above the C{sat}, other soil samples collected from the MW-12 area were well below C{sat}.
+Additionally, groundwater concentrations at MW-12 have been measured at or below the SCMCL in recent monitoring events.
+Therefore, soil excavation of the MW-12 area is not included.
+Removal of the hot spot near MW-4R to the extent practical will accelerate the achievement of RAOs through the use of the polishing remedial technologies included in these combined remedial alternatives.

-5.2.8.1 Soil Excavation with Biosparge and MNA
+5.2.9.1 Soil Excavation with Biosparge and MNA

-This combined technology would begin with "hot spot" excavation and offsite disposal of soils containing toluene concentrations above C{sat} (in areas near MW-4R and MW-12).
-The excavated areas would be backfilled with gravel (in lieu of native or borrow soil) to create a highly permeable treatment zone for groundwater containing residual toluene concentrations.
+This combined technology would begin with "hot spot" excavation and offsite disposal of soils containing toluene concentrations above the C{sat} near MW-4R.
+The excavated area would be backfilled with gravel (in lieu of native or borrow soil) to create a highly permeable treatment zone for groundwater containing residual toluene concentrations.
 A biosparge system, which combines bioremediation with AS/SVE, would be installed within the gravel backfill.
 The biosparge system would inject both air (and the limiting macronutrient oxygen contained therein) and micronutrients into the saturated backfill, and toluene-laden air will be collected by horizontal well screens placed in the unsaturated backfill.
 The nutrients would stimulate the indigenous toluene-oxidizing microorganisms and migrate with groundwater flow to areas beyond the biosparge system.
 The biosparge system would increase the footprint of active remediation.
 MNA would also be performed to monitor the physical, chemical, or biological reduction of residual toluene mass at the site.